HPI-BP2015H/travis-build/README.md

 ## Use as addon for CLI

-You can set travis-build up as a plugin for the [command line client](https://github.com/travis-ci/travis.rb):
+If you have installed the Travis CI [command line client](https://github.com/travis-ci/travis.rb) you can set travis-build up as a plugin:

+    # ~/.travis is created at first CLI execution
     ln -s PATH_TO_TRAVIS_BUILD ~/.travis/travis-build
     gem install bundler
     bundle install --gemfile ~/.travis/travis-build/Gemfile

-This will add the `compile` command to travis CLI, which produces the bash script that runs the specified job, except that the secure environment variables are not defined, and that the build matrix expansion is not considered.
+This will add the `compile` command to Travis CLI, which produces the bash script that runs the specified job, except that the secure environment variables are not defined, and that the build matrix expansion is not considered.